43ravens/MEOPeers-2015-06-15/08-remote-repos.md

 ![Creating a Repository on Bitbucket (Step 3)](fig/bitbucket-create-repo-03.png)

-Select `I have and existing project`, and use the commands shown to "push" the files and metadata from your local `forecast` repo to the newly created one on Bitbucket:
+Select `I have an existing project`, and use the commands shown to "push" the files and metadata from your local `forecast` repo to the newly created one on Bitbucket:

 ~~~ {.bash}